Reversing alopecia is possible. It’s an inside job.

 The journey can not only help you regrow hair, but it can transform your health—and your life.
 Why?
 Because we’re healing from the inside.

 Have you “tried everything?”
 So have most of my clients and course participants.

-In my Reversing Alopecia Masterclass Series, I’m going to share with you the exact same information that I’ve used myself to go from 1/3 bald to getting my thick curls back and also the information that I’ve used to help my private coaching clients, including this young girl.
+In my Reversing Alopecia Masterclass Series, I’m going to share with you the exact same information that I’ve used myself to go from 1/3 bald to getting my thick curls back and also the information that I’ve used to help my private coaching clients, including this young woman.

 The solution isn’t in a pill, potion, cream, a single bottle of supplements, or another round of shots.
 There’s another way.

 Hi, I’m Jill.
 I’ve had alopecia, off and on, for 35 years.
 I started with mild alopecia areata (age 13) and for over 30 years, my intermittent spots always grew back quickly.
 Things changed drastically in my 40s—I developed alopecia ophiasis and became 1/3 bald.